Resources: Slack Help

 To invite Polly to a channel, all you have to do is use the command /invite @polly in the channel.

-How do I change out a question within the survey template for a global workflow?
+How do I change out a question within the polly template for a global workflow?

 You can preview the questions right from the workflow, but if you wanted to change around the questions/settings or the template itself, you’ll need to put in just a little bit of work.